melio0504/dotfiles/README.md

 ## My Setup

 This repository contains my personal configuration files used for my web development environment.
-I like keeping things minimal but functional, so everything here is tuned for comfort and productivity.
+I like keeping things minimal but functional, so everything here is tuned for my comfort and productivity.

 ### Screenshot
 ![Setup](/setup-snapshot/11-16-25.png)

 ### Machine: ThinkPad T480

-A wonderful laptop that handles everything I need.
+A versatile laptop that handles everything I need.
 I don’t really mind that it only has an 8th-gen CPU.
 I haven’t even come close to pushing it to its limits.
 It’s reliable, solid, and I plan to stick with it for a long time.

+And also, it has ThinkPad's PowerBridge Technology meaning this laptop has two battery inside!
+I can literally work for like 8-10 hours straight which is super helpful.
+I can buy a spare external battery for longer battery life!

 ### OS: Ubuntu 22.04.5 LTS